Reference

 Behind-the-meter (BTM) generation #

 Electrical generation installed on the customer's side of the utility meter.
 Because the energy never crosses the meter, BTM capacity does not require a utility interconnection upgrade.
 It is the fastest way to add throughput at a grid-constrained site.
-The Immedia Power GX230 is purpose-built for behind-the-meter deployment and energizes in approximately 4 weeks vs. 3-7 years for a utility upgrade.
+The Immedia Power DOR is purpose-built for behind-the-meter deployment and deploys rapidly, while a utility upgrade can take 7-10+ years.
 See also interconnection queue.

 BESS (Battery Energy Storage System) #